-The cases are centralize before U.S. District Judge Richard M. Gergel in the District of South Carolina as part of an MDL, or Multidistrict Litigation.
+The cases were centralize before U.S. District Judge Richard M. Gergel in the District of South Carolina as part of an MDL, or Multidistrict Litigation.

 While such consolidation is often confused with a Lipitor class action suit, each claim actually remains an individual case where the plaintiff must establish that her diabetes was caused by Lipitor and Pfizer’s failure to warn consumers and the medical community.

-In November 2015, the first federal Lipitor trial is expected to begin in the federal court system.
-While the outcome of the case will not be binding on any other women, it is designed to help the parties gauge how juries may respond to certain evidence and testimony that will be repeated throughout the litigation and evaluate.
+In November 2015, the first federal Lipitor trial was expected to begin in the federal court system.
+While the outcome of the case would not be binding on any other women, it was expected to help the parties gauge how juries may respond to certain evidence and testimony that will be repeated throughout the litigation and evaluate.

 Factors in Negotiating to Settle Lipitor Suits

-Any negotiations to settle Lipitor lawsuits will be based on what a jury is likely to award in each individual case, including an assessment of the relative strengths of the suit.
+Any negotiations to settle Lipitor lawsuits would have been based on what a jury was likely to award in each individual case, including an assessment of the relative strengths of the suit.
 If a case proceeds to trial, a jury would take into account the severity of the damage and the economic impact of the diabetes diagnosis on each individual plaintiff.